Machine Learning for Retail Sales Forecasting — Feature Engineering

 Understand the results

-The results in terms of model accuracy are quite satisfying.
+The model accuracy results are quite satisfactory.

-If these business insights are not improving your forecasts we need to understand why.
+If these business insights are not improving your forecasts, we need to understand why.

 Implement Inventory Management Rules